NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 The AirflowNetwork model consists of three sequential steps:

-n Pressure and airflow calculations
+* Pressure and airflow calculations

-n Node temperature and humidity calculations
+* Node temperature and humidity calculations

-n Sensible and latent load calculations
+* Sensible and latent load calculations

 The pressure and airflow calculations determine pressure at each node and airflow through each linkage given wind pressures and forced airflows.
 Based on the airflow calculated for each linkage, the model then calculates node temperatures and humidity ratios given zone air temperatures and zone humidity ratios.
 Using these node temperatures and humidity ratios, the sensible and latent loads from duct system conduction and leakage are summed for each zone.
 The sensible and latent loads obtained in this step are then used in the zone energy balance equations to predict HVAC system loads and to calculate the final zone air temperatures, humidity ratios, and pressures.